Adam Kurtz on taking his 4th generation farmer skills to Fusion CBD, and the company's explosive growth

-Tell me a little bit about your first year growing hemp; year, location, acres, processes, etc. Had you worked with cannabis or as a farmer prior?
-Sewing, planting, or harvesting by hand?
+Tell me a little bit about your first year growing hemp: year, location, acres, processes, etc. Had you worked with cannabis or as a farmer prior?
+Sowing, planting, or harvesting by hand?

 I am a fourth generation farmer.
-My parents grew fresh cut flowers for 25 years, my grandparents had a dairy farm, and great grand parents grew vegetables, as did most families from generations ago.
-From as young as I can remember, we we’re turning the soil, starting seeds in a greenhouse and planting plugs in the fields.
-The family farm, Grammys’ Garden, grew about 200+ varieties of mostly annual flowers and some perennials in New York, about one hour north west of NYC.
-We would do up to nine farmers markets every week and about 40 weddings a year.
+My parents grew fresh cut flowers for 25 years, my grandparents had a dairy farm, and great grandparents grew vegetables, as did most families from generations ago.
+From as young as I can remember, we were turning the soil, starting seeds in a greenhouse and planting plugs in the fields.
+The family farm, Grammy's Garden, grew about 200+ varieties of mostly annual flowers and some perennials in New York, about one hour northwest of NYC.
+We would do up to nine farmers' markets every week and about 40 weddings a year.
 It was definitely a labor of love, and the business was dissolved in 2013.
 Growing the plants with drip irrigation and under plastic is what I have done my whole life, so it was an easy transition to bring this concept to Oregon.
 We start all the seeds in our greenhouse, and plant plugs in the field either with a water wheel or mechanical planter.
-Harvesting is done by hand or with forage harvesters depending on commodity we are looking for.
+Harvesting is done by hand or with forage harvesters depending on the commodity we are looking for.

-At the time, 2013 / 2014, New York was starting to talk about hemp, and I presented to Ag & Markets, but it was clear from the beginning that New York was going to take their time rolling out the growing program, catering to Universities and research institutes.
-Sometime in the fall of 2015, I was introduced to my business partner Ed McCauley, who I would discuss investment opportunities in the recreational marijuana market.
-After going through multiple rounds of crunching numbers we came to the conclusion the least expensive entry into the market was in the hemp industry.
+At the time, 2013/2014, New York was starting to talk about hemp, and I presented to Ag & Markets, but it was clear from the beginning that New York was going to take their time rolling out the growing program, catering to universities and research institutes.
+Sometime in the fall of 2015, I was introduced to my business partner Ed McCauley, and we would discuss investment opportunities in the recreational marijuana market.
+After going through multiple rounds of crunching numbers we came to the conclusion that the least expensive entry into the market was in the hemp industry.
 Through Ed’s calculated risk-taking personality, and my willingness to pick up my wife, 8 month old daughter, and three dogs, we moved 3k miles away from our family and Oregon Fusion was born.

 2016 - 3 acres - Oregon